DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

    Only available for stripe markers.
 Decides the polarity of the second edge of stripe, related to stripe’s first edge.

 - **Max Association Distance** (Default: 0):
-   Not range limit, unit is pixel.
-   The maximum distance between a marker’s edge (either straight or circular) and its associated sub-edges during fit operation.
+   The maximum distance (pixel) between a marker’s edge and its associated sub-edges during fit operation.
-   For edge and stripe markers, it is measured perpendicular from the fitted edge position, along to the search direction.
+   For stripe markers, it is measured perpendicular from the fitted edge position, along to the search direction.
-   For circle markers, it is measured radially from the fitted circle perimeter.

 - **Min Edge Value** (Default: 10):
-   Only grayscale variation above this threshold will it be considered an edge.
+   Only grayscale variation above this threshold is considered an edge.

 Box Region Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~